Brazil’s iFood outlines sustainability initiatives aiming to reduce its carbon footprint – TechCrunch

 The program has two main components — one focused on plastic pollution and waste and another aiming to become carbon neutral in its operations by 2025.

-Perhaps the most ambitious, and surely the most capital intensive of the company’s waste reduction initiatives is the development of a semi-automated recycling facility in Sao Paulo.
+Perhaps the most ambitious, and surely the most capital intensive of the company’s waste reduction initiatives is the development of a semi-automated recycling facility in São Paulo.

 “We want to transform the entire supply chain for plastic-free packaging in Brazil.
 By controlling the national supply chain, from production to marketing and logistics, we can offer more competitive pricing for packaging to industries that already exist but do not have a scale of production and demand today,” said Gustavo Vitti, the chief people and sustainability officer at iFood.